-Thank you for visiting my web site!
 After almost 35 years in the healthcare industry my career grows in ways I never expected it too.
 A few years ago I was offered and accepted a position as an adjunct professor for a university in Sydney Australia where I have been engaged with in a research project for the Namaste Care Program I developed for people with advanced dementia.
 I have been to Sydney several times helping with the project and now the data is being gathered and paper have been written on the results.
+This year a study very similar to the one is Australia has been completed and they are also in the process of getting the results published.

-Helping people live with quality to their lives in spite of a dementing illness is and continues to be one of the most important aspects of my life.
-I have developed three activity programs that can be implemented in assisted living communities, skilled nursing facilities, hospice organizations and adult day programs.
-For people with mild memory loss The Memory Enhancement Program (MEP) provides the comfort of a structured day with a small circle of "friends".
+The Memory Enhancement Program (MEP) is for people with mild memory loss.
+This program provides the comfort of a structured day with a small circle of "friends".
 Staff and families find that residents who participate in this program are more verbal and happier when they become part of the MEP.

-The second program focuses on meeting the physical and social needs of people with moderate dementia called The Club a program that keeps people engaged in meaningful activities throughout their waking hours.
+The Club focuses on meeting the physical and social needs of people with moderate dementia by engaging people in meaningful activities throughout their waking hours.
 We have data that shows this program lowers falls, decreases the use of psychotropic medication and increases staff and family satisfaction.

-The third program I developed is Namaste Care, originally designed for residents in nursing homes with advanced dementia who were not able to actively participate in The Club.
-Now as I mentioned, it is in assisted living communities and hospice organizations.
+Namaste Care was originally designed for residents in nursing homes with advanced dementia who were not able to actively participate in The Club.
+Now it can be found in assisted living communities and hospice organizations worldwide.
 Namaste Care is based on the power of loving touch and is in fact, very powerful.
 I constantly hear stories of residents talking when they had stopped having conversations with family members.
 In the past few months two daughters told me that their mothers told them “I love you” words they had not heard for a very long time.
 So end-of-life care for people with dementia is catching on.
-"The End-of-Life Namaste Care Program for People with Dementia" published by Health Professions Press in 2007 sold more books in 2011 than it had ever sold and will be revised this summer (promise!) to reflect the changes I have experienced in the past few years.
+"The End-of-Life Namaste Care Program for People with Dementia" published by Health Professions Press is in its second edition published in May of 2012.
 Please visit the Namaste Care web site for to learn more about more about this program.

 In recent years I have managed to focus on both children and elders through my books, presentations and consulting, and a visit to any community often involves all three.
 The children’s book I wrote, The Magic Tape Recorder sold out, thankfully as many children do not know what a tape recorder is!
 I do continue to offer my "Grandma Joyce and the Kids" program to elementary school children.
 Please visit the Grandma Joyce website to learn more about this program.